Jumio/mobile-sdk-ios/README.md

 # Release Notes
 Please refer to our [Change Log](docs/changelog.md) for more information about our current SDK version and further details.

-# Support

-## Previous Version
-The previous release version 3.9.3 of the Jumio Mobile SDK is supported until 2021-12-10.

-In case the support period is expired, no bug fixes and technical support are provided anymore.
-Current bugs are typically fixed in the upcoming versions.
-Older SDK versions will keep functioning with our server until further notice, but we highly recommend to always update to the latest version to benefit from SDK improvements and bug fixes.

 ## Two-factor Authentication
 If you want to enable two-factor authentication for your Jumio customer portal [please contact us.](https://support.jumio.com) Once enabled, users will be guided through the setup upon their first login to obtain a security code using the "Google Authenticator" app.